 By Patrick Hunt –

 Anyone with some imagination about Hannibal often thinks first of his intrepid army march over the Alps with elephants.
-I’m often asked more about the elephants than the multicultural army he led, but the fact that elephants are so exotic in this context makes the ancient story interesting.
+I’m often asked more about the elephants than the multicultural army he led, but the fact that elephants are so exotic in this context makes the ancient story interesting for millennia, as the Roman poet Juvenal satirizes.
 Perhaps the best source on this and related Hannibal events is Polybius’ History, Book III, where the Greek historian describes these war elephants and their 218 BCE journey, including crossing the Rhone River and their unlikely, arduous but not impossible trek over an early winter mountain pass and down into Italy in Hannibal’s invasion.

 Hannibal in the Alps (image public domain)

 For starters, Polybius describes (III.46.11-12 below) elephants crossing the Rhone River on rafts and some jumped off; where the water level was over their heads, the elephants put their trunks above water in what can only be best depicted to the modern imagination as snorkeling as they breathed through their trunks: